jschaf/mccc/battle/hammelburg.md

 through Schweinheim, finally beginning their mission at 0030 on 27 March.

-Berlin \todo{German Army HQ name?} was notified of the breach thirty minutes later at 0100 on 27 March.
-Some nazi \todo{Obstfelder?}
+Berlin \TODO{German Army HQ name?} was notified of the breach thirty minutes later at 0100 on 27 March.
+Some nazi \TODO{Obstfelder?}
 thought Patton had spotted the German weak point in their defense, so they directed two divisions to reinforce the breach.